ligos/blog.ligos.net/source/_posts/Smime-Email-and-Yubikey.md

 Then I wrote a test email, and sent it to my other email account.
 As I wanted to see what it looks like in other mail clients.

-I soon found that S/MIME support isn't that wide spread.
+I soon found that S/MIME support <strike>isn't that wide spread in 2017</strike> is pretty good, as at August 2018.

 ### eM Client - Supported